ibm-cloud-docs/EventStreams/monitoring.md

 | `Metric Type` | `gauge` |
 | `Value Type`  | `none` |
 | `Segment By` | `Service instance, Service instance name` |
-{: caption="Table 33.
-Rest-producer requests per second metric metadata" caption-side="bottom"}
+{: caption="Rest-producer requests per second metric metadata" caption-side="bottom"}

 This is for information to help you monitor usage of the REST Producer API, including use of schema encoders.